Technical analysis

-Microsoft Entra ID: Troubleshoot Primary Refresh Token (PRT) Failures on Windows
+Microsoft Entra Primary Refresh Token (PRT) Failures on Windows: Reading dsregcmd Output and Fixing the Common Causes

 Overview